dhs17y1acharmainetanzhaoyun/dashboard/README.md

 ```sh
 make serve
 ```
-(Do it every time you modify something in the sources to re-generate the `server/asset/asset.go` file, the dashboard api, and to serve the updated dashboard itself)
+It will take care of re-generateing the assets file, building dashboard api, and to serving the updated dashboard itself.

-And access the dashboard through http://localhost:9999
+Dashboard will be available on http://localhost:9999

 ## License